 - Claims history.

-From a safety point of view, these analyses should ideally be carried out on equipment periodically, from the moment it is designed, in order to mitigate the possibility of accidents.
-In this context, even a visual inspection of the structural part is recommended to be carried out under the lights of risk management in which these will be identified, analyzed and evaluated, defining the actions required for their treatment.
+Furthermore, from a safety perspective, it is best to conduct these analyses on equipment periodically, starting from the design phase, in order to mitigate the risk of accidents.
+In this context, even a visual inspection of the structural components is recommended as part of a risk management process in which risks are identified, analyzed, and assessed, and the necessary corrective actions are determined.

 How can risk management be carried out efficiently on belt conveyors?

-Having established this scenario, there is plenty of scope for applying risk management tools.
-In the bulk solids handling market, such as mining, ports and agricultural companies, there are countless belt conveyors that have been in operation for years, with different manufacturers and types of maintenance.
+As a result, there is significant potential for the application of risk management tools.
+Furthermore, in the bulk solids handling market—including mining, ports, and agricultural companies—there are countless belt conveyors that have been in operation for years, from various manufacturers and with different maintenance histories.

 Therefore, the methodology proposed for this risk management must be easy to use for the staff involved in preserving the asset.

-When carrying out this type of analysis, it is essential to know which phase of the project the carrier is at in order to define the tool.
+First and foremost, when conducting this type of analysis, it is essential to know which phase of the project the carrier is in order to determine the appropriate tool.

 There are several stages, some of which are